The No Surprises Act

 Here are some resources to help better understand this historic new law and what it means for policymakers, patients, and industry stakeholders.

 Considerations for policymakers.
 Federal and state officials must now turn to implementing various provisions of the No Surprises Act.
 This includes developing an arbitration process, designing consent waivers, and much more.
 We will continue to update our resources as implementation rolls out.
 In the meantime, check out these key issues that policymakers should consider when deciding how to implement surprise medical bill protections.

 Support for federal policymakers.
-Our experts are here to help federal policymakers understand and address surprise medical bills.
-We work closely with congressional leaders and staff to provide legal and policy technical assistance and help identify solutions that protect patients and help keep health insurance affordable.
+Our experts are here to help policymakers understand and address implementation of the No Surprises Act.
+We work closely with federal leaders and staff to provide legal and policy technical assistance and help identify solutions that protect patients and help keep health insurance affordable.
 Learn more about how we can help support your policy goals.